 Tenbury had the ‘Wells’ added to its name in the mid 19th century to help promote the mineral water wells that had been found in the town from 1840 onwards.
 The mineral waters brought about the building in 1862 of the now restored Tenbury Spa, or Pump Rooms as it is generally known.

 Tenbury is close to some excellent tourist attractions, and the Tourist Office, which is run entirely by local volunteers, stocks many maps, leaflets and brochures, including a growing collection of leaflets of local walks in Tenbury and the Teme Valley.
 They also have available details of local events, theatres, restaurants, pubs and accommodation and everything to make your stay a most enjoyable experience.

 Tenbury lies in an area known for growing hops and cider apples and also the rearing of cattle and sheep, for which the annual Agricultural and Countryside Show in August each year is a wonderful advertisement.

 Queen Victoria, who visited the area at the end of the 19th century, referred to Tenbury as, ”my little town in the orchard” The affection could not have been more appropriate and the description lives on to this day.

 The Tourist Information Centre situated at 48 Teme Street has a wide selection of maps, books and other tourist memorabilia for sale as well as hundreds of brochures and other information concerning attractions in the surrounding area.
-They do not have the facility for card sales or internet shopping.
+They do not have the facility for internet shopping.
 The office is open 10am to 4pm Monday to Saturday throughout the year and is manned entirely by volunteers.